No degree without a connection - transition from school to work in NRW (KAoA)

 Frequently Asked Questions (FAQ)

-Who can I contact if I have questions about the career guidance process?
+Who can you contact if you have questions about the career exploration process?

-In every secondary school, a teacher serves as the contact person for KAoA starting in 8th grade.
+At every secondary school, starting in 8th grade, a teacher serves as the point of contact for KAoA.

-What responsibilities does the Municipal Coordination Office within the City of Bochum’s School Administration Office have under the “No Diploma Without a Pathway” (KAoA) program?
+What responsibilities does the Municipal Coordination Office within the City of Bochum’s School Administration Office have as part of the “No Diploma Without a Path Forward” (KAoA) program?

-The state initiative is being implemented by local governments.
-The city of Bochum plays a central role in this effort and coordinates local activities through its municipal coordination office.
+The state initiative is being implemented by the municipalities.
+The city of Bochum plays a central role in this effort and coordinates local activities through the municipal coordination office.

 Where can I find more information about programs, projects, and events?

-On the following digital bulletin board You can find the latest information on topics related to the state initiative “No Diploma Without a Pathway – Transition from School to Work in North Rhine-Westphalia” under “KAoA Bochum.”
+On the following digital bulletin board You can find the latest information on topics related to the state initiative “No Diploma Without a Path Forward—Transition from School to Work in North Rhine-Westphalia” under “KAoA Bochum.”

 Where can I find more information about different paths to a career?